-- Double-blind testing is useful for testing the organization’s security monitoring and incident identification and its response to procedures.
+- Double-blind testing helps test the organization’s security monitoring, incident identification, and response to procedures.

 - Black Box testing is conducted as blind testing.
 The pen tester has to find a way of testing the system.

-- White box testing is used to provide information about the target network that includes details like IP address, network, and other protocols.
+- White box testing provides information about the target network, including details like IP address, network, and other protocols.

-The different types of penetration testing tool are:
+The different types of penetration testing tools are:

-It is also known as network mapper and it is an open-source tool for scanning the computer network and system for vulnerabilities.
-It can run on all the operating system and is mainly suitable for all the small and large networks as well.
-This tool is mainly used for doing other activities like monitoring the host or service uptime and performing the mapping of network attack surfaces.
-The utility helps in understanding the various characteristics of any target network, host on network, operating system type and firewalls.
+It is also known as a network mapper, an open-source tool for scanning the computer network and system for vulnerabilities.
+It can run on all operating systems and is mainly suitable for all small and large networks.
+You primarily use this tool for other activities like monitoring host or service uptime and mapping network attack surfaces.
+The utility helps understand the various characteristics of any target network, host on the network, operating system type, and firewalls.

 It is a collection of various penetration tools.
-It is used to solve many purposes like discovering vulnerabilities, managing security evaluations, and other defense methodologies.
-This tool can be used on servers, networks, and applications as well.
-It is mainly used to evaluate infrastructure security against old vulnerabilities.
+It solves many purposes, like discovering vulnerabilities, managing security evaluations, and other defense methodologies.
+You can also use this tool on servers, networks, and applications.
+The primary use of this tool is to evaluate infrastructure security for older vulnerabilities.

-It is the tool used for monitoring the very small details of the activities taking place in the network.
-It acts like a network analyzer, network sniffer or network protocol analyzer to assess the network vulnerabilities.
-The tool is used to capture the data packets and get the information from where these are coming and their destination etc.
+This tool monitors minute details of activities occurring within the network.
+It acts like a network analyzer, network sniffer, or network protocol analyzer to assess network vulnerabilities.
+The tool captures the data packets and gets the information from where these are coming and their destination, etc.

-It is a scanner that used to check the security of web application, which helps in finding the SQL injection automatically, XSS and other vulnerabilities.
-It requires minimal configuration and scanner detects the URL rules automatically.
+This scanner checks the security of web applications, automatically detecting SQL injections, XSS, and other vulnerabilities.
+It requires minimal configuration, and the scanner detects the URL rules automatically.
 It is fully scalable.

-It is known as the Open Web Application Security Project.
-It is mainly focussed on improving software security.
-It has many tools to test the penetration for environment and protocols.
-ZAP (Zed Attack Proxy), OWASP dependency check and OWASP web testing environment project are the different tools available to scan the project dependencies and checks against the vulnerabilities.
+People refer to it as the Open Web Application Security Project.
+The main focus is to improve software security.
+It has many tools to test the penetration of the environment and protocols.
+ZAP (Zed Attack Proxy), OWASP dependency check, and OWASP web testing environment project are the different tools available to scan the project dependencies and check against the vulnerabilities.

-The penetration-testing tool helps us in ensuring the security of application and system proactively and avoiding the attacks from attackers.
-It is a great technique to find out the leaks of the system before any attackers identify those leaks.
-There are many testing tools that are available in the market to test the vulnerabilities of the system.
-The choice or selection of the tool can be done on the basis of the organization and its budget.
-It is very costly and it has been noticed that small companies can’t afford that much.
-These testing tools are mostly easy to configure and run automatically or manually as per the requirement.
-It is better to use these tools to avoid any attacks on a system or application.
+The penetration-testing tool helps us proactively ensure the application and system’s security and avoid attacks from attackers.
+It is a great technique to discover system leaks before any attackers identify them.
+Many testing tools are available to test the system’s vulnerabilities.
+The organization and its budget can dictate the choice or selection of the tool.
+The high cost often prevents small companies from affording it.
+These testing tools are easy to configure and run automatically or manually as required.
+Using these tools to avoid attacks on a system or application is better.

 This has been a guide to Penetration Testing Tools.
-Here we discussed the concepts, approaches, advantages, and disadvantages of Penetration Testing Tools.
+Here we discussed the basic concept, features, and phases with different types of Penetration Testing Tools.
 You can also go through our other suggested articles to learn more –